viet34tqc/notebook/dependancy-injection.md

 ## Inversion of Control

 Inversion of Control (IoC) is a principle used to address the dependency inversion problem.
 It states that dependencies of a module should be provided by an external entity or framework.
+To put it simply, Ioc helps reduce the coupling between class A and B; class A just uses class B.

 Why: the module itself only has to import and use the dependency, it never has to create the dependency from scratch or manage it in any way.
+One of the ways to implement IoC is using dependency injection (DI).

 ## Dependency injection